 I largely work on political and normative philosophy mainly in the context of medical practice, research ethics and other professional practices.
 I'm particularly interested in the regulation of human behaviour, and how social, legal and economic structures shape ethical decision making.:I've worked on this primarily in three contexts, research ethics, public health ethics and resource allocation in health care.

-I am Editor of the journal Research Ethics, Editor in Chief of the Springer Book series, Research Ethics Forum, Book Review Editor for Public Health Ethics and an editor for the Journal of Medical Ethics blog.
+I am Editor in Chief of the Springer Book series, Research Ethics Forum, Book Review Editor for Public Health Ethics and Chair of the Flinders University Social and Behavioural Research Ethics Committee.